English

 Edinburgh Castle is central to the city's cultural heritage, symbolizing Scotland's history and being a prominent tourist attraction.

-What are some lesser-known historical facts or anecdotes about Edinburgh Castle?
+What are some lesser-known historical facts or anecdotes about the castle?

 One lesser-known historical fact about Edinburgh Castle is that it was a refuge for the British Crown Jewels, which were kept safe within its walls during World War II.

-Are there guided tours explaining Edinburgh Castle's history?
+Are there guided tours explaining the castle's history?

 Yes, there are guided tours explaining Edinburgh Castle's history.
 You'll be joined by a local expert guide who will entertain you and share captivating stories and fascinating facts during the tour.